 This Sahara Desert Tour was the best travel experience I’ve ever had.
 If you can only pick one thing to do during your time in Morocco, I would urge you to take this tour!

-Hours were spent researching the best Sahara desert tour to take on our trip to Morocco.
-I knew we really only had about 3 days of our one week trip that we would be able to dedicate to the desert.
-Until I began my research, I only learned then how large the country is.
+We spent hours researching the best Sahara desert tour to take on our trip to Morocco.
 There were so many factors to take into consideration when picking our tour company.
 My top priorities were safety, comfort, and value.

 The tour that we ended up booking can be booked at this website here.

 Our tour specifically was: Marrakech – Merzouga, 3 Days Shared Sahara Desert Tour with Marrakech Desert Trips.

 What type of traveler(s) is this suited for?

 For the 3 days Shared Marrakech to Merzouga desert tour it is €89 which is approximately $97 USD.
 This includes really nice accommodations, transportation, and most of your meals.
 It’s such a great value, and totally worth it.